Portuguese FSP Sao PauloSao Paulo, Brazil

 This program coincides with the Portuguese LSA+.

-FSP Brazil is oriented towards the acquisition of an advanced level of the Portuguese language (Brazilian Portuguese) through the experience of living with a Brazilian family studying language, literature, and civilization, and excursions to sites of interest in São Paulo, Minas Gerais and Rio de Janeiro.
+The FSP is oriented towards the acquisition of an advanced level of the Portuguese language (Brazilian Portuguese) through the experience of living with a Brazilian family studying language, literature, and civilization, and excursions to sites of interest in São Paulo, Minas Gerais, and Rio de Janeiro.

 THE STUDY ABROAD EXPERIENCE

-Participants will be accepted on the basis of their application forms, letters of reference, and an interview; actual participation in the program is contingent upon the maintenance of satisfactory academic standing and compliance with orientation procedures.
+Selection Criteria: Participants will be accepted on the basis of their application forms, letters of reference, and an interview

 Financing Your Program